Related Articles

 1. Ficus Bonsai (Ficus Retusa / Ficus Ginseng)

+Our first and perhaps most popular bonsai trees for indoors is the Ficus.
 If you are new to bonsai and want a tree that forgives your early mistakes, start here.

 Light Needs: Bright, indirect sunlight